Rock ‘n’ Roller Coaster Starring Aerosmith

 Top 5 Tips for Rock ‘n’ Roller Coaster Starring Aerosmith

 • The delay before the coaster launch is among the most nerve-racking moments at Walt Disney World, so, coupled with the inversions, Rock ‘n’ Roller Coaster Starring Aerosmith is not for the faint of heart.
-California icons augment the coaster proper, but thrill is the attraction’s main feature.
+California icons augment the coaster proper, but the thrill is the attraction’s main feature.

 • Solo tourists should consider utilizing the single rider line for Rock ‘n’ Roller Coaster.
-The wait will be shorter, and no major elements of the attraction will be missed.

-• Guests at Walt Disney World’s onsite hotels can enjoy shorter waits for Rock ‘n’ Roller Coaster during Early Theme Park Entry.
+• Guests at Walt Disney World’s onsite hotels can enjoy shorter waits for this attraction during Early Theme Park Entry.

 • Guests who want to view the preshow video but not ride the attraction can do so; a “chicken exit” is located near the loading dock.